 sudo mac-fdisk -l(that's l for list).
 They're either going to be /dev/hdaN or /dev/sdaN.
 And if you want read/write access to hfsplus volumes, you need to do a few extra things.
 First, make sure journaling is turned off on your OS X partition (does not apply to OS 9 partitions).
 Then install

-hfsprogsand change "defaults" to "force,rw,defaults" in /etc/fstab for that partition.
-Finally reboot, or remount the volume if it's already mounted with:
+hfsutilsand change "defaults" to "rw,user,defaults" in /etc/fstab for that partition.
+Finally reboot, or remount the volume if it's already mounted with (on one line):

 There are a few speed tweaks you can use to improve application responsiveness.
 First, as mentioned in Part II - Installing the Base System, you should use the noatime option.
 It should be in your /etc/fstab file as one of the options on your Linux partition.
 If it's not there, add it.
 Not doing so will make your hard drive perform slower than it should.
 Also, there are a couple of things you can add to your /etc/sysctl.conf file.
 Open it as sudo with nano or your usual text editor and add the following two lines at the bottom: